The redefinED Innovation Fund: Pandemic Education & Restart

 - Proposals of $10,001 – $15,000: These proposals should have a multi-school or cluster-level impact (i.e., at least 1,000 students should be positively impacted).

 - Aligned: Aligns with at least one of the 10 Leaps for Equitable, 21st Century Learning.
+Be sure to express why your proposal is important right now.

 - Achievable: States the outcomes the proposal seeks to achieve and describes a path for it to be implemented in the near term with the necessary support and capacity to be executed well.
+Be sure to acknowledge any barriers and how you intend to address the barriers.

 - Systemic: Represents a transformation or practice that will endure and evolve.